 You won’t find that body in one piece

 He looked disappointed.
 I changed the subject.
-It has been a year.

-seven herbs. so easy!
+seven herbs. so easy

 He began listing the herbs with his fingers, one by one.

 or saying goodbye without certainty of when we’d be back next.
-As hard as I try, I don’t remember dai bat standing behind the gate as we got in the cab, waving farewell.
-I only remember the smell of the herbs, and the eggs– dancing, dancing.
+As hard as I try, I don’t remember him standing where he would always stand, watching us behind the gate as we got into the taxi, waving.
+All I remember is the smell of the herbs, the dancing eggs, and the blackish bubbling.

 Sorry this is a bit late.
 I’m trying hard to not make this sentimental.
 I know there’s no need.